 Retail trade turnover in May 2020 Retail trade turnover soared in May 2020 after easing of COVID-19 measures

-Swiss retail trade turnover fell by 0.3% in September 2020
+Considerable decrease in Swiss retail trade turnover in February

 30.06.2020 - Turnover adjusted for sales days and holidays rose in the retail sector by 5.6% in nominal terms in May 2020 compared with the previous year.
 Seasonally adjusted, nominal turnover rose by 30.2% compared with the previous month.
 These are provisional findings from the Federal Statistical Office (FSO).